Archon: An Architecture Search Framework for Inference-Time Techniques: Inference-Time Techniques for

+\textbf{Ranker} is an LLM that, given an instruction prompt and a set of proposed responses as input, ranks the candidate generations based on their quality, producing a ranked list of responses as output.
+This ranking is then used to filter the set of responses to the top-$K$, as specified.

+{From our results in \autoref{tab:archon_component_ablations}, \autoref{fig:sampling_graphs}, and \autoref{fig:ensembling_graphs}, our results show the Ranker was most effective for instruction-following and reasoning tasks by using pair-wise comparisons that focus on style and prompt adherence.
+We found that on MT Bench and Arena-Hard-Auto benchmarks, the Ranker improved output quality by 10.8\% over random selection while performing within 2.7\% of oracle selection.}

-\textbf{Critic}: The \textit{Critic} module of \archon{} is a LLM that produces a list of strengths and weaknesses for each candidate response in a provided set.
-As input, the critic takes in the instruction prompt and the set of proposed responses.
-As output, the critic produces a list of strengths and weaknesses for each respective candidate response.
-We use the strengths and weaknesses to improve the quality of the final response (Section \ref{sec:combining_compound_lm_components}; \autoref{fig:compound_LM_ablations}).
-We provide the exact prompt used in the \archon{} critic in \autoref{tab:critic_prompt}.
+\textbf{Critic} is an LLM that, given an instruction prompt and a set of proposed responses as input, produces a list of strengths and weaknesses for each response, which is then used to improve the quality of the final response (Section \ref{sec:combining_compound_lm_components}; \autoref{fig:compound_LM_ablations}).

+{The Critic module proved effective for every task we explored in \autoref{fig:compound_LM_ablations} and \autoref{tab:archon_component_ablations}.
+With our 10-model 70B+ Generator ensemble and Fuser configuration of \archon{}, the added Critic improved performance on average by 11.5 percentage points across the benchmarks explored.}

-\textbf{Verifier}: The \textit{Verifier} module of \archon{} is a LLM that verifies whether a provided candidate response has appropriate reasoning for a given instruction prompt.
-It proceeds in two stages: \textbf{Stage \#1} takes in the instruction prompt and a candidate response as input and outputs reasoning for why the candidate response is correct; \textbf{Stage \#2} takes in the instruction prompt, candidate response, and produced reasoning before outputting reasoning and a verdict (i.e. binary [Correct] or [Incorrect]) for whether or not the candidate response is correct according to the provided instruction prompt and reasoning.
-We provide the exact prompt used in the \archon{} verifier in \autoref{tab:verifier_prompt}.
+\textbf{Verifier} is an LLM that verifies whether a provided candidate response has appropriate reasoning for a given instruction prompt.
+It proceeds in two stages: \textbf{Stage \#1} takes in the instruction prompt and a candidate response as input and outputs reasoning for why the candidate response is correct; \textbf{Stage \#2} takes in the instruction prompt, candidate response, and produced reasoning before outputting reasoning and a verdict (i.e., binary [Correct] or [Incorrect]) for whether or not the candidate response is correct according to the provided instruction prompt and reasoning.
+Only verified responses are passed to the next \archon{} layer.